Marine Engineering (BEng)

 In addition while at sea, they must complete a comprehensive workplace training programme including training records, journals and other documents associated with the training programme, as specified from time to time.

-It should be noted that while every endeavour will be made to secure suitable sea training placement, this is outside the control of CIT/NMCI and the College cannot accept responsibility for difficulties in securing such placement.
+It should be noted that while every endeavour will be made to secure sponsorship, this is outside the control of CIT/NMCI and the College cannot accept responsibility for difficulties in securing such sponsorship.

 There are opportunities for further study in order that cadets will progress from the Officer of the Watch Level on to the Second Engineer Officer Certificate of Competency (COC) and in due course to the Chief Engineer Officer Certificate of Competency (COC) with a combination of Sea-Service, further study and examinations.